 Healthy sweeteners.
 Unhealthy sweeteners.
 No sweetener should be the main focus of a healthy daily menu, but there are times when we like a little treat.
 Sweeteners are here to stay, we just need to make good choices.
 Can you do it?
 Of course you can!
 Let’s take a look at what’s in our pantry!
+Remember that that we’re sharing what’s in OUR pantry.
+You’ll need to make decisions about what you keep in yours and why.
 (Want to see how to have a pantry that’s beautiful and purposeful?
 Find out in Part 1 of this series “An Organized Pantry of Purpose and Beauty”)

 Highly refined sweeteners or chemical sweeteners just aren’t good for you; they aren’t real food, and are aren’t processed in your body like real food.
 If you’re having health issues, take a look at what sweeteners you’re using and try switching to healthier options.

-- Stevia~Nope.
+- Refined stevia~Nope.
 Not a good one.
-Well, that is if it’s refined, and stevia is very refined and many times has GMOs such as dextrose.
+Stevia is very refined and many times has GMOs such as dextrose.
 I particularly hate the aftertaste, though the reaction to this taste seems to be determined by each person’s palette.

 - Agave~Surprise!
 Agave is not a healthy sweetener.
 It’s highly refined and stripped of any goodness it may have had.
 It’s super high in fructose and the jury seems to be out as to it’s true glycemic load.